dai-yamashita/homebrew-luajit/README.md

-LuaRocks for LuaJIT
+LuaJIT Homebrew Taps
 ===

-A homebrew tap for luarocks using luajit instead of lua
+LuaJIT Homebrew Taps.

-The formula is luarocks-luajit, and it's shamelessly copied from @DomT4's [gist](https://gist.github.com/DomT4/bc1e58d8237806b23464).
-Thanks!!
+The reason for creating this tap is to house a custom install of luarocks which works with luajit (as opposed to defaulting to lua 5.2).
+It is shamelessly copied from @DomT4's [gist](https://gist.github.com/DomT4/bc1e58d8237806b23464).
+Thank you Dominyk.